colinweiner111/avs-expressroute-guide/README.md

 ### **Validation Tips**
 - Verify **ExpressRoute connection status** shows *Connected* in both AVS and ExpressRoute circuit blades.
-- Confirm that **Global Reach** connectivity is enabled and active.
+- Confirm that **Global Reach** connectivity is enabled and active (if used).
-- From a jump box or on-prem VM, run `tracert` or `Test-NetConnection` to confirm reachability to AVS vCenter and NSX Manager FQDNs.
+- From a jump box or on-prem VM, run `tracert` / `Test-NetConnection` to confirm reachability to AVS vCenter and NSX Manager FQDNs.
 - Review **Effective Routes** on your Azure VM NIC to ensure AVS subnets are advertised through ExpressRoute.
-- Ensure both AVS private clouds (old and new) show Connected status under Connectivity → ExpressRoute before proceeding with HCX Interconnect.
-(This helps confirm readiness for       migration.)
+- Ensure both AVS private clouds (old and new) show Connected status under **Connectivity → ExpressRoute** before proceeding with HCX.

 ---